Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Selecting Your Area

 Any firing produces carbon, water, and sulfur compounds.
-There may be a little carbon monoxide mixed in with the carbon compounds.
+There may be a small amount of carbon monoxide mixed in with the carbon compounds.
 Sometimes, there may be metals present in the substance you’re working with.
-If the firing temperature is hot enough, there may be some heavy metals released into the air.
+If the firing temperature is high enough, some heavy metals may be released into the air.

-You should ideally keep the Kiln in a separate room from where you or your family or co-workers spend most of their time.
+You should ideally keep the Kiln in a separate room from where you, your family, or your co-workers spend most of their time.
 You should ideally store it next to an external wall and a window or door open.
 This will help the Kiln vent properly.
-Most fumes from the clay and glaze will be released between 600 F to 1200 F degrees (315 C to 648 C)
+Most fumes from the clay and glaze will be released between 600°F and 1200°F (315 C to 648 C)

 Measure the space available for the Kiln

 Some beginners might want to keep their Kiln in a closet or in the corner of a small workroom.
 However, that isn’t recommended.
-Your Kiln (Depending on the size) should have a good 18 to 36-inch clearance around it on all sides.
-Now that you know how much space you have for the Kiln; you can go ahead and look at the units in the market.
+Your Kiln (Depending on the size) should have at least 18 to 36 inches of clearance around it on all sides.
+Now that you know how much space you have for the Kiln, you can go ahead and look at the units in the market.

 The smallest Kilns you can buy will be about 9 by 11 inches.
-Large production Kilns tend to be around 29 by 27 inches and upwards in size.
+Large production Kilns tend to be around 29 by 27 inches and larger.

 Depending on the space you have available, work backward, and don’t forget to factor in the clearance.
 Whether or not space is a constraint, there are some other factors that you’ll also need to consider before you spend your hard-earned dollars.